Generalized scalar curvature and modified moment map in generalized K\"ahler geometry: Generalized scalar curvature as modified moment map

-on ${\mathcal B}_{\J_\psi}$ for the modified action of the generalized Hamiltonian diffeomorphisms $\Ham (M, {\J_\psi})$ such that $\mu(\J)$ is given by the scalar curvature $S(\J, \J_\psi)$ for all $\J\in {\mathcal B}_{\J_\psi}(M).$ \end{theorem} \bgn{remark} In the previous paper \cite{Goto_2016}, \cite{Goto_2020}, the existence of the moment map was shown in the rather restricted cases of generalized K\"ahler manifolds of symplectic type or the case of $\zeta_\a=0$.
-Theorem \ref{existence of moment map} shows the existence of a moment map for all twisted generalized K\"ahler structures.
-It is remarkable that the scalar curvature $S(\J_\phi, \J_\psi)$ is invariant under the change of $\J_\phi$ and $\J_\psi$.
-In fact, if we fix $\J_\phi$ instead of $\J_\psi$ and consider the infinite dimensional K\"ahler manifold $\mathcal B_{\J_\phi}(M)$ on which $\Ham(M,\J_\phi)$ acts, then a moment map is also given by the scalar curvature $S(\J_\phi, \J_\psi)$. \end{remark}
+for all $f\in C^\infty_\psi(M,\mathbb R)$. \end{theorem} In the remainder of this section, we prove Proposition \ref{main proposition} and Theorem \ref{existence of moment map}. \bgn{remark} In the previous paper \cite{Goto_2016}, \cite{Goto_2020}, the existence of the moment map was shown in the rather restricted cases of generalized K\"ahler manifolds of symplectic type or the case of $\zeta_\a=0$.
+However, when $\pi_T(\zeta_\a)\neq 0$, the existence of an ordinary moment map may be obstructed, as discussed in Section 2.
+It would be interesting to investigate this obstruction further. \end{remark}